CAOZRICH/Predicting-Imbalanced-Dataset-using-RandomForest/README.md

-# Predicting an Imbalanced Dataset using Random Forest
+# Methods for Dealing with an imbalanced dataset and using Random Forest for classification
-* Author: Richard_Libreros

 ## Software Environment
 * Python